-3 Deepak Kumar, "India" The Cambridge History of Science(4) Eighteenth Century Science Edited by Roy Porter, n.d. p.669-689 about it 1.
-This fact has been admitted by Sir William Hunter as he says: "Before we invaded Subcontinent the educational system of the region was so strong and remarkable which was beneficial from all the aspects and produced such people who ruled Subcontinent, and we planned to demolish that system in order to weaken the Muslims of the region especially their education system so that they would always find ways of stability closed for them"2.
+3 Deepak Kumar, "India" The Cambridge History of Science(4) Eighteenth Century Science Edited by Roy Porter, n.d. p.669-689 invaded Subcontinent the educational system of the region was so strong and remarkable which was beneficial from all the aspects and produced such people who ruled Subcontinent, and we planned to demolish that system in order to weaken the Muslims of the region especially their education system so that they would always find ways of stability closed for them"1.